-- 40. The Environment Loan Covenants under NERCCDIP requires the design, construction, operation and implementation of all sub-project facilities is carried out in accordance with the environmental assessment and review procedures and Initial Environmental Examinations (IEEs) for core sub-components agreed upon between the Government and ADB, and complies with the Government's environmental laws and regulations and ADB's Environment Policy (2002).
-Any adverse environmental impacts arising from the construction, operation and implementation of sub-component facilities will be minimized by implementing the environmental mitigation and management measures, and other recommendations specified in environmental assessment reports (e.g., IEEs).
-The Government will ensure environmental requirements will be incorporated in bidding documents and civil works contracts.
-Issuance of bid documents will be made after review and clearance of IEE/EIA by ADB and SEIAA or MOEF.
-GoI will prepare and submit annually to ADB an environmental monitoring report that describes progress in implementation of the EMP and EARP and issues encountered and measures adopted; and compliance with the relevant assurances and loan covenants. - 41.
-The sub project in Shillong is categorized as "B" and accordingly an IEE report has been prepared.
+40. The Environment Loan Covenants under NERCCDIP requires the design, construction, operation and implementation of all sub-project facilities is carried out in accordance with the environmental assessment and review procedures and Initial Environmental Examinations (IEEs) for core sub-components agreed upon between the Government and ADB, and complies with the Government's environmental laws and regulations and ADB's Environment Policy (2002).
+Any adverse environmental impacts arising from the construction, operation and implementation of sub-component facilities will be minimized by implementing the environmental mitigation and management measures, and other recommendations specified in environmentalassessment reports (e.g., IEEs).
+The Government will ensure environmental requirements willbe incorporated in bidding documents and civil works contracts.
+Issuance of bid documents willbe made after review and clearance of IEE/EIA by ADB and SEIAA or MOEF.
+GoI will prepare and submit annually to ADB an environmental monitoring report that describes progress in implementation of the EMP and EARP and issues encountered and measures adopted; and compliance with the relevant assurances and loan covenants.

+41. The sub project in Shillong is categorized as "B" and accordingly an IEE report has been prepared.
 The IEE maps the potential environmental impacts and mitigation measures and also specifies an environmental budget for environmental mitigation measures, monitoring requirements and capacity building at various stages of project implementation.
 IEE was made a part of the bidding document.
-In view of the fact that the actual implementation of the sub project has started in March 2012.
+In view of the fact that the actual implementation of the sub project has started in March 2012, this is the first Environmental monitoring report being prepared for Tranche II.
 The details of compliance with the environmental loan covenants are reflected in following Table-3.